 Posters are permitted only on bulletin boards not designated for other purposes and on glass spaces specifically designated for postering.
-Students are encouraged to use the bulletin boards under the walkway along the west wall of FPH and the north wall of the Johnson Library underneath the bridge.
-Posters placed anywhere but upon designated bulletin boards and glass spaces shall be removed with no regard to content.
+Students are encouraged to use the bulletin boards under the walkway along the west wall of FPH and the north wall of the Johnson Library, underneath the bridge.
+Posters placed anywhere but upon designated bulletin boards and glass spaces will be removed with no regard to content.
 All posters will be removed from these designated spaces on the last working day of the month without regard to content.

-Residential Maintenance Concerns
+Residence Maintenance Concerns

-Maintenance issues in the five residential areas must be directed to the respective house office.

-Students are requested not to contact physical plant for maintenance concerns.
-Emergency maintenance concerns occurring after and before house office hours and during weekends should be directed to the scheduled on-call staff in the appropriate house.
+Maintenance issues in the five residence areas must be directed to the housing operations office.
+Students are requested not to contact facilities and grounds for maintenance concerns.
+Emergency maintenance concerns occurring after and before the housing operations office is open and during weekends should be directed to the scheduled on-call staff in the appropriate house.

-Requesting maintenance service within your dorm room or in your mod bedroom authorizes a physical plant worker to enter your room/bedroom.
+Requesting maintenance service within your dorm room or in your mod bedroom authorizes a facilities and grounds worker to enter your room/ bedroom.
 See Community Standards and Policies for more information related to right of entry.